National Awards: 'Rocketry...' is best feature, Allu Arjun, Alia and Kriti bag acting honours | Entertainment

 Malayalam film ''Chavittu'' was recognised for best production sound recordist and Bengali film ''Jhilli'' for sound design.

-Lyricist Chandrabose's song ''Dham Dham Dham'' from Telugu film ''Konda Polam'' won best lyrics award. ''Shershaah'' director Vishnu Vardhan won the special jury awrd for the biopic on Kargil war hero Vikram Batra.
+Chandrabose's song ''Dham Dham Dham'' from Telugu film ''Konda Polam'' won the best lyrics award. ''Shershaah'' director Vishnu Vardhan won the special jury award for the biopic on Kargil war hero Vikram Batra.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)